 Most insurance underwriters make it a condition for insurance coverage that a vessel be certified as "in class" by a classification society which is a member of the International Association of Classification Societies, or IACS.
+In December 2013, the IACS adopted new harmonized Common Structure Rules, which will apply to oil tankers and bulk carriers to be constructed on or after July 1, 2015.
 All our vessels that we have purchased and may agree to purchase in the future must be certified as being "in class" prior to their delivery under our standard purchase contracts and memorandum of agreement.
 If the vessel is not certified on the date of closing, we have no obligation to take delivery of the vessel.
 We have all of our vessels, and intend to have all vessels that we acquire in the future, classed by IACS members.